ShadowWhisperer/NoGreenWin/README.md

   - Disable - Logging of adapter state
   - Disable - Throttling
   - Disable - WakeOnLAN
-  - Disable - Allow the computer to turn off this device to save power  * Only work on Win 10 ATM
+  - Disable - Allow the computer to turn off this device to save power  * Only works on Win 10 ATM

 USB
   - Disable - Idle Power